ora-technologies-org/kharcha-diary-privacy-policy/README.md

 Introduction

-Ora Technologies built the Kharcha Diary app as a free application.
+Ora Technologies built theKharcha Diary app as a free application.
 This SERVICE is provided by Ora Technologies at no cost and is intended for use as is.
 Your privacy is important to us.
 This Privacy Policy explains how Kharcha Diary handles user information.
 By using our Service, you agree to this policy.

 Information Collection and Use